- Education and Science»

 Iberian Lynx Cubs

-The Spanish Lynx is very stealthy as well, unfortunately, that is one of the reasons why capturing them to start a breeding program has been such a challenge.
+The Spanish Lynx is very stealthy, unfortunately, that is one of the reasons why capturing them to start a breeding program has been such a challenge.
 The need for such a program came when the population declined to a dangerous level.
-The main being the sudden dying off of their main prey.
+The main cause of this was the sudden dying off of their main prey.
 A few years ago, the rodent population of Spain got hit by a nasty disease that killed off a large number, then bad luck struck again in the form of pneumonia, and whatever rabbits that survived the hare disease died.
 This series of events left the Iberian Lynx to survive the harsh winters with very little of their prey left.

 How You Can Help Save The Iberian Lynx

-Since they luckily do well in captivity, scientists have been able to increase the numbers by reintroducing 176 lynxes' since 2010.
+Since the Iberian Lynx luckily does well in captivity, conservationists have been able to increase the numbers by reintroducing 176 Iberian lynxes' into the wild since 2010.
 There are also efforts by nonprofit groups who are trying to breed and bring the Iberian Lynxes back into Portugal, where they once roamed in abundance.
-It is efforts like these that can hopefully keep this spotted species from going extinct.
+Although the Iberian Lynx is such a critically endangered species, it is efforts like these that can hopefully keep this spotted feline from going extinct.
 If you would like to see an Iberian Lynx in person, you can observe them at the Jerez Zoo, the Lisbon zoo, and since last year at the Madrid zoo.
 Find out more at http://zoomadrid.com/.

 Spreading the word and knowledge of this sadly rare creature always helps.
 But if you would like to contribute further to the cause, check out https://gifts.worldwildlife.org/gift-center/gifts/Species-Adoptions/Lynx.aspx?sc=AWY1705OQ18316A01275RX&_ga=2.264497359.1923401352.1506458289-1863645727.1506458289 , where you can symbolically adopt a lynx.
 You will receive an adorable 11" lynx stuffed animal as well as a gift bag if you have someone special in mind to give it to.